i-am-grub/MultiGP_Toolkit/README.md

 - **IMPORTANT**: Any heat name containing the word "Round" will have it's results pushed to MultiGP with the MultiGP round number set to RH raceclass heat number, and the MultiGP heat set to 1.
 This special formating is required for ZippyQ results.

 #### Automatically pull ZippyQ rounds (Checkbox)
-Once the race is saved, pull the next ZippyQ round from MultiGP and import it into the same race class that was completed
+Once the race is saved, pull the next ZippyQ round from MultiGP and import it into the same race class that the completed race was a child of.
 - Sets the name of each heat to 'Round X'.
 You can delete heats as needed, but DO NOT change the names of these heats
 - This setting is not influenced by the ```Selectors```